OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 The OVA file can be imported in an existing vCenter infrastructure.
 It is based on `CentOS 8 <http://www.centos.org/>`__ and has VMware tools enabled.

-The appliance requirements are kept to a strict minimum so it can be executed in any vCenter installation.
-However, before deploying it, please read the :ref:`system requirements <vonecloud_requirements>`.

 Follow the next steps to deploy a fully functional OpenNebula cloud.

 Step 1.
 Deploying the OVA